camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 Usually, the `decisionId` is defined as a static value (e.g. `shipping_box_size`), but it can also be defined as an [expression](/components/concepts/expressions.md) (e.g. `= "shipping_box_size_" + countryCode`).
-The expression is evaluated on activating the business rule task (or when an incident at the business rule task is resolved), after input mappings have been applied.
+The expression is evaluated on activating the business rule task (or when an incident at the business rule task is resolved) after input mappings have been applied.
 The expression must result in a `string`.

 A business rule task must define the process variable name of the decision result as `resultVariable`.
-The result of the decision will be stored in this variable.
+The result of the decision is stored in this variable.
 The `resultVariable` is defined as a static value.

 ## Variable mappings